Statuses in Latin with translation. Quotes in Latin with translation

 Ira odium generat, concordia nutrit amorem.

-Anger breeds hatred, agreement feeds love.
+Anger gives rise to hatred, agreement feeds love.

 Antiquus amor cancer est.

-old love is not forgotten.
+Old love is not forgotten.

 Castigo te non quod odio habeam, sed quod amem.